Cyanilux/ShaderGraphVariables/README.md

 ### Main Feature :
 - Adds `Register Variable` and `Get Variable` nodes (technically empty subgraphs) to Shader Graph, allowing you to link sections of a graph without connection wires
   - `Register Variable` includes a TextField where you can enter a variable name (not case sensitive)
-  - `Get Variable` includes a DropdownField where you can select variables already registered.
+  - `Get Variable` includes a DropdownField (2021.2+) where you can select variables already registered.
+(2020.2 to 2021.1 will use another TextField where you can enter the same variable name).
 This will automatically link up the nodes with invisible connections/wires/edges
   - These variables are **local to the graph** - they won't be shared between other graphs or subgraphs
 - Supports **Vector** and **Float** types
   - Vector2/3 will be promoted to Vector4.
 After `Get Variable`, can `Split` and re-`Combine` after if required